 Step #3: Step 3 involves preparing the funnel applicator as well as the watering hole.
-Cut the top of a used bottle and take the funnel shaped end.
+Cut the top of a used bottle and take the funnel-shaped end.

 Create a watering hole by using a metal rod or a thick stick.
 The hole should be around three inches.
-This watering hole will help you to focus the solution to the plants without causing spillages.
+This watering hole will help you to focus the solution on the plants without causing spillages.

 Step #4: Place the funnel applicator on top of the hole and press it down to keep it steady.
 Gently pour the solution from your watering can.
 Repeat these steps to water all the plants and trees in your garden.

 2. Use Eggshells In The Garden